MONTHLY COMPETITIONS (including EXHIBITIONS)

 File names should follow the following convention: XX_nnnn_Image Title.jpg where XX=L1 or L2 (League 1 or League 2) and nnnn is your 4 digit membership number (prefix with zeros if you have a 2 or 3 digit one).
 Your title should be exactly as you want it to appear in the results list with appropriate capitalization and spaces.
 Please note that underscores are used to separate the components of the file name and should not be used within your image title.
 If submitting a Nature image that fully complies with the Nature Definitions of FIAP and PSA please add _N after Image Title i.e. XX_nnnn_Image Title_N.jpg

 Images should be submitted by Dropbox and the link will be e-mailed to members before each competition.
 The maximum number of entries per member in each PDI competition is two.

-As a follow up to each PDI judging evening there will be an interactive workshop to review and discuss learning points from the judge’s comments.
+As a follow up to each PDI judging evening there may be an interactive workshop to review and discuss learning points from the judge’s comments.
 During these workshops competitors who are happy to do so can have their images put up on screen in Lightroom / Photoshop to implement & discuss the judges suggestions for improvement.
-These are informal evenings constructive & informative evenings and are advertised in the syllabus.
+These are informal constructive & informative evenings and are advertised in the syllabu